varapp/varapp-docs/docs/src/deployment.rst

 but nothing prevents from using another web server instead.

 The Python backend can be found in `Github <https://github.com/varapp/varapp-backend-py>`_.
-Clone or download the archive and unarchive it.
+Clone or download the archive.

 Let's suppose that we want to place the source in this folder::